Spanish language: Relation to other languages

 Spanish is closely related to the other West Iberian Romance languages, including Asturian, Aragonese, Galician, Ladino, Leonese, Mirandese and Portuguese.
+It is somewhat less similar, to varying degrees, from other members of the Romance language family.

 It is generally acknowledged that Portuguese and Spanish speakers can communicate in written form, with varying degrees of mutual intelligibility.
-Mutual intelligibility of the written Spanish and Portuguese languages is remarkably high, and the at times variance of the spoken forms are based more on the phonology than on grammatical and lexical usage.
+Mutual intelligibility of the written Spanish and Portuguese languages is high, lexically and grammatically.
 Ethnologue gives estimates of the lexical similarity between related languages in terms of precise percentages.
-For Spanish and Portuguese, that figure is 89%.
-Italian, on the other hand is phonologically similar to Spanish, but has a lower lexical and grammatical similarity of 82%.
+For Spanish and Portuguese, that figure is 89%, although phonologically the two languages are quite dissimilar.
+Italian on the other hand, is phonologically similar to Spanish, while sharing lower lexical and grammatical similarity of 82%.
 Mutual intelligibility between Spanish and French or between Spanish and Romanian is lower still, given lexical similarity ratings of 75% and 71% respectively.
 Comprehension of Spanish by French speakers who have not studied the language is much lower, at an estimated 45%.
 In general, thanks to the common features of the writing systems of the Romance languages, interlingual comprehension of the written word is greater than that of oral communication.

-The Spanish vocabulary has been influenced by several languages: As in other European languages, Classical Greek words (Hellenisms) are abundant in several fields, mainly in Art, Science, Politics, Nature, etc. Its vocabulary has also been influenced by Arabic, having developed during the Al-Andalus era in the Iberian Peninsula, with around 8% of its vocabulary having Arabic lexical roots.
-It has also been influenced by Basque, Iberian, Celtiberian, Visigothic, and other neighboring Ibero-Romance languages.
-Additionally, it has absorbed vocabulary from other languages, particularly other Romance languages such as French, Latin, Mozarabic, Portuguese, Galician, Catalan, Occitan, and Sardinian, as well as from Quechua, Nahuatl, and other indigenous languages of the Americas.

 The following table compares the forms of some common words in several Romance languages: